stableagents/stableagents/README.md

 ## Agent Capabilites (w/o SA)

-- [?]
-Purchase and then summarize a book from Amazon.com
+- [X] Purchase and then summarize a book from Amazon.com
 - [?]
 Donate to a twitch streamer
 - [?]
 Updating an expired discord link for my webapp, copy and pasting the new link to my codebase on github and redeploy my webapp
 - [X] Shop for house and accurately find one baesd on my description